Private Wealth Solutions Venture Capital & Growth Fund

 • Private markets dominate growth: Companies are staying private through their most attractive growth phases, which means the best opportunities may not be available via public markets.
 While there are 501 publicly listed tech companies in the U.S., private markets encompass over 700,000 tech firms*

-• Market share growth potential: Venture and growth equity have grown from a quarter of private equity net asset value (NAV) in 2010 to over one-third today**, propelled by attractive returns and increased demand for exposure to innovation
+• Market share expansion: Venture and growth equity have grown from a quarter of private equity net asset value (NAV) in 2010 to over one-third today**, propelled by attractive returns and increased demand for exposure to innovation

 *Source: Cobalt, CapIQ, CompTIA 2024 Tech Workforce, U.S. Department of Commerce (January 2025)